 *Stay in the cab and call for help.

 *If there is imminent risk of fire, jump clear of the vehicle and land with both feet on the ground at the same time.
 Do not allow any part of your body to touch the equipment and ground at the same time.

 If you question the height of power lines in your working areas, don't attempt to measure them yourself.
-Contact the ILEC to help determine the proper line height in each area of the farm.
+Contact your local electicity supplier to help determine the proper line height in each area of the farm.

-In short, look up, look down, look around and be safe this harvest season!
+In short, farmers, look up, look down, and be safe this harvest season!